CURRENT WORK ITEM - PREVIEW ONLY

 OS_DATACENTER

-The IsOS function supports OS_DATACENTER as its dwOS argument in various builds of SHLWAPI versions 5.00 and 5.50 (see below), and then from version 6.00.
-However, these versions appear to address entirely unrelated questions about the operating system.
+The IsOS function supports OS_DATACENTER as its dwOS argument in various builds of SHLWAPI versions 5.0 and 5.50 (see below), and then in version 6.0 and higher.
+However, these two sets of versions appear to address entirely unrelated questions about the operating system.

-except that the implementation in Windows XP Service Pack 2 tries to have it both ways: if the operating system version is 5.00, it applies the earlier test, otherwise the later.
+except that the builds from Windows XP SP2 and SP3 try to have it both ways: these apply the earlier test if the operating system version is 5.0, else the later.

 Availability

-The OS_DATACENTER case of the SHLWAPI function IsOS is available in version 6.00 and higher.
-An earlier, but different, implementation is known in the following builds of versions 5.00 and 5.50:
+The OS_DATACENTER case of the SHLWAPI function IsOS is available in version 6.0 and higher.
+An earlier implementation is known in the following builds of versions 5.0 and 5.50:

 Use By Microsoft